blockfirm/pine-notification-service/README.md

     ```
     $ npm install
     ```
+3. Rename `src/config.template.js` to `src/config.js`
-3. [Create a new key](https://developer.apple.com/account/ios/authkey) in your Apple Developer account to be used with the Apple Push Notifications Service
+4. [Create a new key](https://developer.apple.com/account/ios/authkey) in your Apple Developer account to be used with the Apple Push Notifications Service
-4. Open `src/config.js`
+5. Open `src/config.js`
-5. Enter your key credentials (key path, key ID, and team ID) in `apn.token`
+6. Enter your key credentials (key path, key ID, and team ID) in `apn.token`
-6. Enter your app's bundle ID in `apn.bundleId`
+7. Enter your app's bundle ID in `apn.bundleId`
-7. Generate a key pair for authentication:
+8. Generate a key pair for authentication:
     ```
     $ mkdir certs
     $ ssh-keygen -t rsa -b 4096 -m PEM -f certs/private.key